anegostudios/vsmoddb/README.md

 Note: the mysql container is set up to automatically execute the provided [DB structure + sample data](db/tables.sql).

-Note: in staging environments oyu can append `?showas=<id>` to any url to load the page the user with that id.
+Note: in staging environments you can append `?showas=<id>` to any url to load the page the user with that id.
 This can be used debugging and testing role related features.